DanskSupermarked/dansksupermarked-update/README.md

 ## How it Works
 The module will help you configure and schedule [update-with-puppet](https://github.com/DanskSupermarked/update-with-puppet).
+By default the module will poll once GitHub for [update-with-puppet](https://github.com/DanskSupermarked/update-with-puppet), this feature is only supported since [Puppet 4.4](https://docs.puppet.com/puppet/latest/type.html#file-attribute-source).
+The 'file_src_base_uri' and 'file_replace' parameters can be overwritten to change that behavior and load the [three Python files](https://github.com/DanskSupermarked/update-with-puppet/tree/master/app) via one of the other supported Puppet sources.

 The CRON job will be set for the day and hour defined, the minute of execution will be randomly generated to avoid running at the same time on multiple nodes in the same environment.